IN THIS WEEKEND'S ISSUE:|

 The Great Sacrilege

-Father James F. Wathen, O.S.J. has granted permission to publish his entire work which was first published by Tan Books in 1972, and which we urge you to read for everything he wrote back then is backed by the solid depositum fidei - the Sacred Deposit of the Faith and still holds true.
-It takes up where the Ottaviani Intervention left off as you could see when Father focused on Chapter Five with Part Two of The Apostolic Constitution of Pope Paul VI, Missale Romanum
+Father James F. Wathen, O.S.J. has granted permission to publish his entire work first published by Tan Books in 1972.
+We urge you to read this worked, backed by the solid depositum fidei - the Sacred Deposit of the Faith.
+It takes up where the Ottaviani Intervention left off as you'll see in Thursday's issue when Father continues to get down to the serious violations perpetrated on the faithful, explaining in Part Eleven of Chapter Four the second part over the issue of Validity and Liceity

 "Feed My sheep"